Alumni

 The Communication Studies Department held its first annual Alumni Speakers Panel October 23, 2014.
 Five of our former graduates discussed how their Communication Studies Associate of Arts degree from Gavilan College helped them achieve their career goals.

-- Claudia Oropeza, class of 2007, and works as the Public Relations Manager for Glu Mobile, Inc.
+- Claudia Oropeza, class of 2007, Public Relations Manager for Glu Mobile, Inc.

-- Laurelyn Perteet class of 2009, and works in People Operations at Palantir Technologies
+- Laurelyn Perteet class of 2009, People Operations at Palantir Technologies

-- Ali Henry class of 2012, and works as a Forest Park Ranger for Santa Clara County Parks Department
+- Ali Henry class of 2012, Forest Park Ranger for Santa Clara County Parks Department

-- Lindsay Bustillos class of 2013, and attends Chico State University full time, also working part-time as a Hostess for Logan's Roadhouse
+- Lindsay Bustillos class of 2013, graduate of Chico State University

-- Kelly Glass class of 2008, currently a Gavilan College Communication Studies Instructor
+- Kelly Glass class of 2008, formerly a Gavilan College Communication Studies Instructor

 More pictures from this event are below: